rreece/rreece.github.io/outline-of-philosophy/invitation.md

 This is a meandering of one person through his own thoughts on philosophy, a meandering that is primarily western and focused on empiricism, although not entirely.
-I want to highlight the importance of science in constructing an acurate worldview, or to what degree we can expect science to acurately describe the world.
+I want to highlight the importance of science in constructing an accurate worldview, and/or to explore to what degree we can expect science to accurately describe the world.
-An important word in these outlines will be "*naturalism*".
+An important set of ideas in these outlines is associated with *naturalism*, which will be roughly defined bellow.

 What is philosophy of science?